aaadonai/astropet/README.md

 ### Playscii

-I use a forked version of the playscii ASCII art program to generate the ``.psci`` files:
+The project uses a forked version of the playscii ASCII art program to generate the ``.psci`` files:

 https://github.com/michael-lazar/playscii